Sjmarf/ember/docs/element_guide.rst

 Buttons
 ------------------------

 Lets look at our first interactive element - the :py:class:`Button<ember.ui.Button>`.
-Button behaves very similarly to ZStack - it contains multiple elements that are stacked ontop of one another.
+Button is a container that can hold one element.

 .. image:: _static/element_guide/button1.png
   :width: 160